 Please look around and if you have any questions feel free to contact me.

-I am attending the IBA National Meet in August in Denver.
+I attended the IBA National Meet in August in Denver and had a great time.

 I completed a BBG Quattro Gold on June 17, 2014.
 You can find out more info about the ride on Tim Masterson's blog, click here.